jdjustus94/Urbana_IL_Expenses/README.md

 # Urbana_IL_Expenses
-SQL queries exploring the expenditures of the city of Urbana IL
+# SQL queries exploring the expenditures of the city of Urbana IL.
+I took an interest in my surrounding area's expenditures when I had the opporuntity to use the city of Urbana's open data.
+This was quite a challenge as this data was a union between an old dataset and a newer one, which was not updated.
+What is queried here is my standarization of the data for easier readability and querying.